maarten-pennings/Nunchuk/readme.md

 For the clone, I was afraid I would damage the "springs" inside the connector, so I unscrewed the top of the connector and used clips instead of jumper wires.

-The jumper wires are wired a breadboard.
+The jumper wires are wired to a breadboard.
-Safest is to use a 3V3 Arduino, I opted for an ESP8266.
+Safest is to use a 3V3 Arduino (not 5V), I opted for an ESP8266.
-The wires from the Nunchuk go to power (red to 3V3 and blavk to GND) and to I2C (blue to SDA here D2 and green to SCL here D1).
+The wires from the Nunchuk go to power (red to 3V3 and black to GND) and to I2C (blue to SDA, for ESP8266 pin D2 and green to SCL, for ESP8266 pin D1).

 ![Breadboard](extras/breadboard.jpg)